 Paris-Munich Epigenetics Workshop & Symposium June 14-16, 2023

-Join us for an exciting exchange between the Paris and Munich epigenetic research communities
+An exciting exchange between the Paris and Munich epigenetic research communities Paris_Munich_Epigenetics_final_20230220_m

-The WORKHOP and SYMPOSIUM will take place at the Life Science Campus Martinsried (just southwest of Munich) in the Max Planck Institute of Biochemistry, Large Auditorium in the T-Building, Am Klopferspitz 18, 82152 Planegg-Martinsried.
+The WORKHOP and SYMPOSIUM took place at the Life Science Campus Martinsried (just southwest of Munich) in the Max Planck Institute of Biochemistry, Large Auditorium in the T-Building, Am Klopferspitz 18, 82152 Planegg-Martinsried.

-The Paris-Munich Epigenetics Worshop & Symposium has two parts:
+The Paris-Munich Epigenetics Worshop & Symposium had two parts:

 Confirmed Symposium speakers: